Announcing TechCrunch Disrupt NY Startup Battlefield 2017

 Session Four: DefinedCrowd, Deep Science AI, Loji, LISNR, Wild Card*

-*Wild Card companies are selected by an audience vote alongside TechCrunch editorial staff from the Startup Alley.
+*Wild Card companies are selected from the Startup Alley by an audience vote alongside TechCrunch editorial staff.
 Download the Disrupt App to cast your vote!

 0